akumuli/Documentation/Query-language.md

 }
 ```

-As a result series that have the same `valve_num` tag value will be joined into the same series.
+As result series that shares the same `valve_num` tag value will be joined together.
 Series that
 don't have "valve_num" tag will be excluded from search results.
-Output will loock like this:
+Output will look like this:

 ```
 +pressure_kPa valve_num=0